 A comparison of the morphological assessment to genetic assignment was conducted for all five time strata.
-A total of 116 smolts in January/February, 393 smolts in March, 356 smolts in April, 318 smolts in May, and 1 in the June/July time strata were scored, and therefore included in the analysis.
-Results for the time strata were as follows: January/February time stratum - all 116 smolts were assigned identically using morphological and genetic methods (116 spring); March stratum - 386 out of 393 smolts were assigned identically using morphological and genetic methods (386 spring), the seven discrepancies were identified as fall by the genetic analysis and spring by the morphological identification; April time stratum - 355 out of 356 smolts were assigned identically using morphological and genetic methods (355 spring), the one discrepancy was identified as fall by the genetic analysis and spring by the morphological identification; May time stratum - 310 out of 318 smolts were assigned identically using morphological and genetic methods (272 spring - 38 fall), six of the eight discrepancies were identified as a fall by the genetic analysis and spring with morphological identification while two of the discrepancies were spring by the genetic analysis and fall by the morphological identification; June/July time stratum - the only smolt was assigned as a fall Chinook by both the morphological and genetic methods.
+A total of 174 smolts in January/February, 208 smolts in March, 144 smolts in April, 470 smolts in May, and 134 in the June/July time strata were scored, and therefore included in the analysis.
+Results for the time strata were as follows: January/February time stratum - all 174 smolts were assigned identically using morphological and genetic methods (174 spring); March stratum - all 208 were assigned identically using morphological and genetic methods (208 spring); April time stratum - 142 out of 144 smolts were assigned identically using morphological and genetic methods (142 spring), the two discrepancies were identified as fall by the genetic analysis and spring by the morphological identification; May time stratum - 450 out of 470 smolts were assigned identically using morphological and genetic methods (227 spring - 223 fall), eight of the 20 discrepancies were identified as a fall by the genetic analysis and spring with morphological identification while 12 of the discrepancies were spring by the genetic analysis and fall by the morphological identification; June/July time stratum - 85 out of 134 smolts were assigned identically using morphological and genetic methods (7 spring - 78 fall), all 49 discrepancies were identified as a spring by the genetic analysis and fall with morphological identification.